 - Pueblito Paisa is a replica of a typical Antioquiana village, complete with handicraft shops.

-- Plaza Botero displays a number of works by Fernando Botero, the internationally known Medellín sculptor who specializes in oversized human figures.
+- Plaza Botero displays a number of works by Fernando Botero, a famous Medellín sculptor who specializes in oversized human figures.
 More of his works are in the Museo de Antioquia.

 - The JardÍn Botánico JoaquÍn Antonio Uribe has an annual orchid exposition in the Orquideorama.

 Colombia has some of the most festive holidays of any country in South America.
 Medellín celebrates many regional festivities, as well.
 Fería de Las Flores is one that should not be missed.
 The festival begins with a caballero (horseback) parade through the city that lasts the entire day.
 Music, dances, and cultural events celebrate the Antioquiana customs, but the highlight is the Desfile de Silleteros, where campesinos come down from the mountains carrying baskets of beautiful wildflowers.
 In July, the annual Festival Internacional de Poesía de Medellín, or International Poetry Festival, brings artists, writers, and musicians from far and wide.

 Before you jet off to Medellín, there are some things you may want to plan ahead for.

 - A tourist visa is not required to visit Colombia unless you plan on staying longer than 90 days.

 - The water in Medellín is safe to drink, although most hotels will provide bottled water just in case.
 If you're traveling to rural areas outside of the city, it's smart to only drink bottled water.

 - The Colombian peso is the only currency accepted at small, local stores, and there are many ATMs around the city for getting more cash out.
 Most hotels and upscale restaurants accept credit cards.